 If the last time you ran a background and MVR check on a driver (as well as the condition and safety of his or her vehicle) was nearly a year ago, you leave the fleet open to liability.
 However, demonstrating that the fleet and the company is ensuring that its drivers are safe, will help defend against any question of negligent entrustment.

 Continuous MVR monitoring services are often customizable to the needs of the fleet.
 For instance, some providers allow a fleet to manage user and system preferences, create customized monitoring schedules, import and manage driver rosters, and access the service via a desktop, laptop, tablet, or mobile app.
 The mobile app can send push notifications to fleet managers and other designated company leadership about changes in driver status as the information becomes available.
-Learn more about the first and only driver license monitoring mobile app, SuperVision Mobile >

 Let the Data Act as Your Eyes and Ears